How to self host using reverse proxy

 How it works

-Want to integrate different websites under a single domain.
-Proxy rewrites allow you to point different paths to different origins.
-So /hello could point to one Framer site, /signup to another, all while the main index could be another site built in Next or React directly.
-This approach is very popular and sometimes called micro frontends.
+• To consolidate multiple websites under a single domain.
+Proxy rewrites enable directing different paths to different origins.
+For example, /hello could point to one Framer site, /signup to another, and the main index to a site built in Next or React directly.
+This approach, also known as micro frontends, is quite popular.

-Want to add authentication, analytics or cookies to the requests before they send them.
+• To apply authentication, analytics, or cookies to requests before sending them.

-Want to add an additional layer or server side analytics or optimizations.
+• To implement an additional layer for server-side analytics or optimizations.

-Want to add an additional layer of caching for reliability and performance.
+• To add an extra caching layer for improved reliability and performance.

-Make sure traffic gets served from “vetted” enterprise infrastructure in larger companies.
+• To ensure that traffic is served from "vetted" enterprise infrastructure in larger companies.

 How to set it up

-We have articles for the most common hosting platforms, but any one supporting reverse proxy setups works.
+We have articles for the most popular hosting platforms.
+However, any platform that supports reverse proxy setups will work.

 Best Practices

-Configure the “Canonical URL” for a site in the General settings so that’s set correctly in the HTML and the sitemap.
+• Configure the "Canonical URL" in the General settings of your site to ensure it is correctly set in the HTML and sitemap.

-When using subpaths, set up the Framer project to use the same paths rather than rewriting them in the proxy.
-This will ensure that redirects that Framer does to remove/add trailing slashes in URLs keeps working.
-For example, if you want example.com/products/* of your site powered by Framer, set up your framer projects so the pages also use /products/<page>.
+• When using subpaths, make sure that the Framer project uses the same paths instead of rewriting them in the proxy.
+This ensures that redirects performed by Framer to remove or add trailing slashes in URLs continue to work properly.
+For example, if you want the /products/* section of your site to be powered by Framer under the domain example.com, set up your Framer project so that the pages also use the /products/<page> path.